-You’ll be welcomed by the warm and friendly hands on team who will guide you across the weaving boardwalks connecting the main lodge to the sauna, hot tub, boat house, and most importantly, your cabin.
+You’ll be welcomed by the warm and friendly hands-on team who will guide you across the weaving boardwalks connecting the main lodge to the sauna, hot tub, boat house, and most importantly, your cabin.
 After settling in, head back to the main lodge where you’ll enjoy a simple but delicious corn beef sandwich - just the fuel you’ll need for the afternoon ahead.

 One of the co-owners of the lodge, Kirsten Dixon is an acclaimed chef herself and is passionate about cooking delicious meals with fresh local produce.
 The three course meals are a blend of sophisticated gastronomy and homely flavours.
 A true family-style meal, you’ll enjoy dinner with your fellow lodgers at the main cabin before retiring for the night.

-Once back at your lodge, freshen up with a quick shower before heading to the main lodge for afternoon tea.
-After some refreshments, it’s time to get to know a bit more about Homer so hop on the water taxi which will take you into town.Your first stop is the bustling docks where you can watch the fishing boats coming in and see the fisherman going about their daily duties.
+Once back at your lodge, freshen up and re-fuel with some afternoon tea.
+Afterwards, why not hop on the water taxi back into town.
+Stop at the bustling docks where you can watch the fishing boats coming in and see the fisherman going about their daily duties.
 Known as the ‘Halibut Fishing Capital of the World’, Homer’s dock feels like the very pulse of the city itself.
-Wander around the town and be sure to visit The Home Museum to discover the region’s fascinating past.
+Be sure to visit The Homer Museum to discover the region’s fascinating past.

 Make the most of your last few hours at Tutka Bay by taking a long walk around the property.
 The maze of wooden boardwalks provide the perfect guide to take you around the space with several lookout points to take in the views.

-After a hearty home-cooked breakfast in the main lodge, head back to your cabin and prepare for a morning of exploring.
-Layer up with warm clothes, put on your hiking boots and get ready for a lot of walking.
+After a hearty home-cooked breakfast, prepare for a morning of exploring.
+Layer up with warm clothes and don your hiking boots ready for a day of walking.
 The Gordillo Mountain area is bursting with local fauna and flora all of which your local guide will know like the back of their hand.
-Follow them on the long walk and let them intrigue and educate you with fascinating facts about the surrounding areas.
+Follow them on the walk and let them intrigue and educate you with fascinating facts about the surrounding areas.

 Once you’ve worked up an appetite, enjoy a gourmet picnic lunch on the waterside.
 The bubbling creek and sounds of nature around you will provide an ambient soundtrack for you to lose yourself in the sheer majesty of your surroundings.

-After the walk is over, like a scene out of a James Bond movie, watch as the Helicopter beats down to pick you up and give you an airborne tour of the glacier allowing you to see it from above, an epic and wholly unique experience in itself.
+After the walk is over, like a scene out of a James Bond movie, watch as the helicopter beats down to pick you up and give you an airborne tour of the glacier allowing you to see it from above, an epic and wholly unique experience in itself.

 It’s time to say goodbye to Winter Lake Lodge.
 Enjoy your last delicious breakfast before hopping onto the seaplane and journeying back to Anchorage for a final taste of Alaskan life.
 As you fly over the wonderful scenery, take it all in as it’s the last view from above that you’ll have before the end of your trip.